mohsenzakeri/BBHash/README.md

 # BBHash

 This project implements a minimal perfect hash function using the BBHash method introduced in the paper "Fast and scalable minimal perfect hashing for massive key sets" (https://drops.dagstuhl.de/opus/volltexte/2017/7619/pdf/LIPIcs-SEA-2017-25.pdf).
-The xxhash library is used in this implementation: https://github.com/Cyan4973/xxHash
+The xxhash library (https://github.com/Cyan4973/xxHash) is also used in this implementation as the core hash function of the bbhash approach.

 ## Instructions to install the project
 ```